 In theory, investors believe they should buy when prices are low but rising and sell when prices are high but falling.
 However, to time the market perfectly, you have to be successful twice: once when you buy and then again when you sell.
 Getting the timing right on both ends is doubly difficult.
 Plus, every time you trade, you incur costs such as brokerage fees and taxes, which can quickly reduce any additional returns you’ve gained on both the purchase and the sale.

-Instead of trying to time the market, consider spending time in the market by buying stocks and holding on to them regardless of market fluctuations.
-This is a long-term buy-and-hold investment strategy.
+Instead of trying to time the market, consider spending time in the market using a buy-and-hold strategy, where you buy stocks and other securities and hold on to them regardless of market fluctuations.
+Following are a few reasons you may want to explore implementing this long-term investing strategy.

 1. Investments can grow despite market fluctuations